Skip to content

 This is ==highlighted== text.

-This renders with a yellow/amber background on the highlighted words — the same visual effect as a physical highlighter pen.
+This renders with an amber/yellow background behind the highlighted words — visually similar to drawing over text with a physical highlighter pen.

 When to Use Highlighting